London England is fantastic – Day 1

-Next stop – and I mean a few metres down Whitehall there are the horse guards.
+Next stop – and I mean a few meters down Whitehall there are the horse guards.

-And inside the arch by a few metres more, yes it is another guard!
+And inside the arch by a few meters more, yes it is another guard!

-Here the Guards are finishing for the Changing of the Guard so we get the best of both.
+Here the Guards are finishing the process of Changing of Guard and so we get the best of both.

 There is a mass of people and we stay and watch to the end as the Guards march off.

-Around the back we have some fun in the Palace Gift Store.
+Around the back, we have some fun at the Palace Gift Store.

-With Corgi’s and a tea cosy we have a laugh.
+With Corgi’s and a tea cozy, we have a laugh.